Property Management Tips and Tricks

 - Package Management – The steady deluge of packages means that a good portion of a property manager’s job could soon be devoted to accepting, organizing, and delivering tenant packages.
 In a multifamily apartment community, especially for those with 100+ units, this could result in a massive overflow that stresses mailroom capacity.

-A solution for this problem is simple and aesthetically pleasing: smart package lockers, such as those provided by Parcel Pending by Quadient.
-Smart lockers can free up a property manager’s time by creating an easy, secure, and contact-free way to handle daily deliveries.
+A solution for this problem is simple and aesthetically pleasing: smart package lockers, such as those provided by Parcel Pending Smart lockers can free up a property manager’s time by creating an easy, secure, and contact-free way to handle daily deliveries.

 Smart residential lockers provide a number of important benefits, including: